getclave/clave-locales/CONTRIBUTING.md

 1. **Fork the Repository**

-    - Create your own fork of the repo.
+    - Create your own fork of the repository.
 This allows you to work freely without affecting the main project.

 2. **Create a Branch**

-    - Create a branch in your forked repo for your contribution.
+    - Create a branch in your forked repository for your contribution.
 Preferably, use a clear and descriptive name.

 3. **Make Your Changes**